Hurricane Sandy Update

 New Jersey/New York:

 We are engaged in clean up and rebuild efforts in Seaside Heights, NJ and surrounding counties and Long Island, NY.
+So far in 2014, 4,832 volunteer days have been given in the response to NJ this year.
+One person has accepted Christ, 98 homes have been repaired, and 9,565 meals have been prepared for participants.
 We are in need of clean up and construction crews to help finish the work!
 Clean up teams are responsible for removing damaged items from the home, including but not limited to: furniture, floors, doors, windows, sheetrock, etc. Construction teams are needed to repair the home for the family.
 The work often included but is not limited to the installation of floors, doors, siding, sheetrock, etc.

 Teams should consists of adults (18 and older) and contain at least some skilled workers.
 A 1 to 5 ration of skilled to unskilled is strongly encouraged.